 \subsection{Correlation and Causality}

-A correlation test is widely used to evaluate relationship between stock market and potential covariate~(\cite{Preis2010,Alanyali2013,Preis2013,KIM20192}).
-In this study, we use Spearman's rank correlation to study correlation between stock market ($AP$ and $Vol$) and each of the Covid-19 related variables.
+A correlation test is widely used as an initial step to evaluate the relationship between the stock market and a potential covariate~(\cite{Preis2010,Alanyali2013,Preis2013,KIM20192}).
+In this study, we use Spearman's rank correlation to study correlation between stock data ($AP$ and $Vol$) and each of the COVID-19 related variables.

-To assess potential predictive utilities of Covid-19 cases, local spreads, and Google search interests on abnormal price formation ($AP$) and $Vol$, we apply the concept of Granger causality (\cite{Granger:1969}).
+To assess potential predictive utilities of COVID-19 cases, local spread, and Google search interests on abnormal price formation ($AP$) and $Vol$, we apply the concept of Granger causality (\cite{Granger:1969}).
 The Granger causality test evaluates whether one time series is useful in forecasting another.
 Let $\bY_t$, $t\in Z^+$ be a $p\times 1$-random vector ($AP_t$ or $V_t$) and let $\mathcal{F}^t_{(\bY)}=\sigma\{\bY_s: s=0,1,\ldots, t\}$ denote a $\sigma$-algebra generated from all observations of $\bY$ in the market up to time $t$.
-Consider a sequence of random vectors $\{\bY_t, \bX_t\}$, where $\bX$ can be either Covid-19 cases, local spreads or Google search volumes.
+Consider a sequence of random vectors $\{\bY_t, \bX_t\}$, where $\bX$ can be either COVID-19 cases, local spread or Google search volumes.
 Suppose that for all $h\in Z^+$

 where $F_{t+h}\biggl(\cdot| \mathcal{F}^{t-1}_{(\bY, \bX)} \biggr)$ and $F_{t+h}\biggl(\cdot| \mathcal{F}^{t-1}_{\bY} \biggr)$ are conditional distributions of $\bY_{t+h}$, given $\bY_{t-1}, \bX_{t-1}$ and $\bY_{t-1}$, respectively.
 Then, $\bX_{t-1}$ is said \textit{not} to Granger cause $\bY_{t+h}$ with respect to $\mathcal{F}^{t-1}_{\bY}$.
-Otherwise, $\bX$ is said to Granger cause $\bY$, which can be denoted by $G_{\bX \rightarrowtail \bY}$, where $\rightarrowtail$ represents the direction of causality~(\cite{White:etal:2009,dey2020CJS}).
+Otherwise, $\bX$ is said to Granger cause $\bY$, which can be denoted by $G_{\bX \rightarrowtail \bY}$, where $\rightarrowtail$ represents the direction of causality~(\cite{White:etal:2009,Dey2019Crudeoil,dey2020CJS}).

-We fit two models, where one model includes $\bX$ and another does not include $\bX$ (base model), and compare their predictive performance to assess causality of $\bX$ to $\bY$ using an $F$-test, under the null hypothesis of no explanatory power in $\bX$.
+We fit two models where one model includes $\bX$ and the other does not include $\bX$ (base model), and compare their predictive performance to assess causality of $\bX$ to $\bY$ using an $F$-test, under the null hypothesis of no explanatory power in $\bX$.
 For univariate cases we compare the following two models:

 versus the base model